 Aside from that, it would help to find a boat that uses UV resistant upholstery.
 Anything else might easily deteriorate, discolor, and crack over time.
 Look for marine-grade UV resistant vinyl upholstery so your boat seats can resist the damage caused by sun exposure on the sea.

 It takes a lot more power to safely and efficiently tread over choppy sea water.
 Generally speaking, sea water will always be relatively rough and churning even when you’re close to shore.
-And an engine that doesn’t have enough power to push the weight and size of your boat over those conditions might be easily overworked and damaged.
+And an engine that doesn’t have enough power to push the size and weight of your pontoon boat over those conditions might be easily overworked and damaged.

 Of course, horsepower will still depend on the size of your boat.
 But for the most part, you’ll want to look for boats with at least 150hp to efficiently make your way through the water.
-If you’re interested in sports like water skiing, you can opt for a boat with between 200 to 300 hp.
+If you’re interested in sports like tubing or water skiing with your pontoon, you can opt for a boat with between 200 to 300 hp.
+Learn how to check the horsepower of a pontoon boat and their average speeds.

 Out to Sea